Devangkartik/netflix-gtp/README.md

   - first we create a button on the top insidde the header
   - WE are build the search bar
   - buttom of the search bar give the movie suggestion
+  - Multilangual features in our app
+  - integrate gtp  API
   -

   # Features